eriicafes/tmpl/README.md

 ## Associated Templates

-An associated template is any template that is parsed while loading a template.
-This includes all define blocks, layouts, autoloads and the loaded template itself.
+Associated templates are named templates within a loaded template.
 This is useful for rendering partials defined within the template.
-Below is an exmaple implementing a counter with htmx.
+Below is an example implementing a counter with htmx.

 ```html
 <!-- templates/pages/counter.html -->